Positive Behaviour Policy

-At Chingford House Nursery we want children to develop a ‘positive sense of self’; we meet the children’s emotional needs so that they can be proud of who they are and what they can achieve.
-We create an environment in which they are continually praised and rewarded for their successes.
+At Chingford House Nursery we want children to develop a ‘positive sense of self’.
+We therefore create an environment in which they are continually praised and rewarded for their successes.

-We have positive interactions between staff and children and between the children and their peers; the children are encouraged to respect each other, their environment as well as the adults.
-In turn every child is respected and their differences and individuality are embraced, as children learn from the respect that we show them.
+We foster positive interactions throughout the nursery; every child is respected and their differences and individuality are embraced, as children learn from the respect that we show them.

 We believe that children can contribute to a positive environment by being involved in creating the ‘rules’; being involved can have a significant impact on how they behave.
 We reinforce positive behaviour by displaying photos of children depicting good practice; they are, therefore, a visual reminder for the children.

 Staff support the children in taking responsibility for their own behaviour and actions.
 As the children mature, we feel that they should learn to understand what is deemed inappropriate behaviour and the consequences that occur.
 It is imperative that we stress that this is done in a way which will not demean the children but show them that positive behaviour reaps praise and rewards and negative behaviour can incur sanctions.

 At Chingford House Nursery we recognise that parents are the children’s primary carers and educators and that we gain a tremendous amount of knowledge about the children from them.